Cam Atkinson Game Preview: Flyers vs. Islanders

-Cam Atkinson and the Philadelphia Flyers will play on Wednesday at 7:30 PM ET, and they'll be facing the New York Islanders.
-Prop bets for Atkinson are available, and we have information to help you make good calls.
+Cam Atkinson will be on the ice when the Philadelphia Flyers and New York Islanders play at 7:30 PM ET on Saturday, November 25, 2023.
+There are prop bets for Atkinson available, and here are some stats to help you with your wagers.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.